zaynkorai/zaynkorai/README.md

 Past Industry: Contactless Payments

-As Software Engineering Consultant at MagicCube USA Designing and developing easy to use, robust, and concise RESTful API for smartphone terminals using Golang.
+As Software Engineering Consultant at MagicCube USA 2021-2023 Designing and developing easy to use, robust, and concise RESTful API for smartphone terminals using Golang.
 Skills: Jenkins · Systems Design · FinTech · Go (Programming Language) · MongoDB

-Sudo Consultants, UAE
+Sudo Consultants, UAE 2021- currenlt
 Software Engineering
 Building backend for Internal Cloud Automation, which helps to manage and automate day to day cloud management and eliminates toil by 60%.
 Golang, Postgres, Mongo, Redis, APache Kafka